senzing-garage/aws-cloudformation-dev-rest/README.md

         )
     ```

-1. To interact directly with the Senzing API server,
+1. To interact directly with the Senzing API Server,
    use the `--cert` and `--cert-type` options of
-   `curl` to authenticate to the API server.
+   `curl` to authenticate to the Senzing API Server.
    Example:

     ```console